 Max Group Size: 60 students Duration: 1.5 to 2.25 hours

 One (1) chaperone per ten (10) students (admitted free)

 $5.75/ additional chaperones (teachers fall into the chaperone category)

-For more information on GEO CENTRE Education Programs, please contact us using the information to the right.
+For more information on Johnson Geo Centre Education Programs, please contact us using the information to the right.